AviatrixSystems/Docs/HowTos/firewall_network_workflow.rst

 Gateway Name                                    The primary FireNet gateway.
 Firewall Instance Name                          The name that will be displayed on AWS Console.
 Firewall Image                                  The AWS AMI that you have subscribed in Step 2.
-Firewall Image Version                          VM-Series current supported software versions.
+Firewall Image Version                          Firewall instance current supported software versions.
-Firewall Instance Size                          VM-Series instance type.
+Firewall Instance Size                          Firewall instance type.
 Management Interface Subnet.
 Select the subnet whose name contains "gateway and firewall management" Egress Interface Subnet                         Select the subnet whose name contains "FW-ingress-egress".
 Username                                        Applicable to Azure deployment only. "admin" as a username is not accepted.